Robert B. Sanderson: Background

 He was born in Slaidburn, West Riding of Yorkshire, England in 1825, and moved to the United States at the age of 23, arriving in New York City and moving on to Buffalo, New York, where he went into the slaughtering business for a couple of years.
 In 1850, he sold out and moved to Wisconsin, and became a farmer and rancher.
 In 1851, his younger brother Thomas Sanderson left Slaidburn and came to Wisconsin with his wife and children, joining his brother in Columbia County.

 In 1856, Robert Sanderson married Mary Currie, daughter of an immigrant from Scotland.
-From 1858–1860, he was on the town board of Springvale in Columbia County, serving in 1860 as its chairman.
+From 1858 to 1860, he was on the town board of Springvale in Columbia County, serving in 1860 as its chairman.
 His brother Thomas was treasurer of Springvale in 1859.

 As of 1862, when he first appeared in the Assembly, he was 36 years of age, and had been in Wisconsin for 12 years; he was at that time a resident of Cambria, and a member of the Republican Party.